ShisheerKaushik24/Junior-Researcher-Project-1/README.md

 More detailed information about the project can be found [here:](https://shisheerkaushik.netlify.app/project/benchmarking-and-solving-vehicle-routing-problem-on-various-qpus/)

+### Solving VRP using various Quantum optimization algorithms
+Various Quantum optimzation algorithms like QAOA, VQE etc., is performed by using ibm-qiskit-sdk.

 **The overall workflow we demonstrate comprises:**
   1. Establish the client locations.
 Normally, these would be available ahead of the day of deliveries from a database.
 In our use case, we generate these randomly.
   2. compute the pair-wise distances, travel times, or similar.
 In our case, we consider the Euclidean distance, “as the crow flies”, which is perhaps the simplest possible.